CumulusNetworks/docs/content/nvidia-air/Quick-Start.md

 {{<img src="/images/guides/nvidia-air/ManageUsers.png" alt="" width="600px">}}
 <br>
 <br>
-Users see the simulation listed in their [Simulations](https://air.nvidia.com/simulations) list.
+Users can now view the simulation from their [Simulations](https://air.nvidia.com/simulations) list.
 The user does not receive any notification that they have access to the simulation. <!--why not if they entered their email?-->

 ## API Tokens